-Electronic components such as CPUs, motherboards, and RAM do not usually fail, but if they are under intense pressure all of the time, then the chances of failure increase.
+Electronic components such as CPUs, motherboards, and RAM do not usually fail, but if they are under intense pressure, the chances of failure increase.
 So if you are a “power user,” you might want to knock a year off the estimated lifespan we discussed earlier.

 Suppose you just use your laptop for general business applications such as creating documents, spreadsheets, and presentations, sending emails, and using the web.
 In that case, your laptop should last you for a longer period.

 Let’s talk about gaming laptops here.
 There are many high-end gaming laptops on the market these days that have the power to run the latest games.
-If you are an avid gamer and use your laptop for hours each day playing games, then you will probably shorten the lifespan of your machine no matter how well-specified it is.
+However, if you are an avid gamer and use your laptop for hours each day playing games, you will probably shorten the lifespan of your machine no matter how well-specified it is.